kvc0/goodmetrics/README.md

 and more measurements down the road.
 If your series count explodes by a factor of the cardinality of a new dimension, you may not be able to add a new dimension down the road.
 In my experience you tend to learn that _after_ adding that dimension and having a bad day.
-With Good Metrics and Timescale, a poison dimension value might make a particular time range in your dashboards very hard to use but after fixing the poison source, it will heal.
+With Goodmetrics and Timescale, a poison dimension value might make a particular time range in your dashboards very hard to use but after fixing the poison source, it will heal.

-### On failure recovery
+## On failure recovery
-Good Metrics are for operational visibility, not for perfect billing or financial records.
+Goodmetrics are for operational visibility, not for perfect billing or financial records.
 It will drop data when there is a problem it can't recover from or when the database is down.
 This is to keep the metrics data flow pipeline as close to normal at all times as possible.
-Good Metrics are best-effort.
+Goodmetrics are best-effort.
 Generally that effort should work out and the goal should always be to put data where it belongs but for the sake of availability and performance, perfection is relaxed.

-Poison dimension names / unlimited name cardinality is a degenerate failure case with Good Metrics, but can be sorted quickly with `drop table poisoned_table` if you don't want to deal with it more surgically.
+Poison dimension names / unlimited name cardinality is a degenerate failure case with Goodmetrics, but can be sorted quickly with `drop table poisoned_table` if you don't want to deal with it more surgically.

 Similarly, a full disk condition can be recovered gracefully, in the manner of a